blueag8/Photography_Website/README.md

  - HTML

- - Gitpod for development
+ - Gitpod IDE for development
  - Git and GitHub- used for version control
  - Heroku for deployment
- - Frameworks
+ - Frameworks include:
     - Bootstrap
    - Font-Awesome Icons
    - Google-Fonts

-Gitpod IDE

 ## Deployment